-- Eleven classroom options offered by the U.S Coast Guard Auxiliary, U.S. Power Squadron, Boater 101, Boat Us, Chapman School of Seamanship, Marine Resource Institute, Marine Resources Center, Florida Safe Boating and Vessel Relocation Service, Safe Boating Institute, U.S. Sailing and the Florida Fish and Wildlife Conservation Commission.
+- Four classroom options are also offered by the U.S Coast Guard Auxiliary, U.S. Power Squadron, Boater 101, Boat Us, Chapman School of Seamanship, Marine Resource Institute, Marine Resources Center, Florida Safe Boating and Vessel Relocation Service, Safe Boating Institute, U.S. Sailing and the Florida Fish and Wildlife Conservation Commission.

 - The course duration is a minimum of eight hours with the Auxiliary unit giving options to attend one eight hour session or 12 evening sessions, Monday to Thursday.

 - U.S. Coast Guard Auxiliary charges a fee of $50.

 - To pass the course, you must get 80% of the answers right on the exam administered at the end of the course.

 - You can pre-register by visiting the U.S. Coast Guard Auxiliary website.

 - One home study course approved by the U.S. Power Squadrons and giving a proctored exam or give the test online to receive certification.